FeatherFramework/feather-admin/README.md

 ## Configuration

-Most server owners only need to edit `config.lua`.
+Most server owners only need to edit `configs/config.lua`.
 Open it with a text editor to change the following settings:

 - `controls.enabled`: turn keyboard access on or off
 - `controls.openMenu`: choose the key used to open the menu; the default is `PGDN` (Page Down)